stewcop23/story/mainstory.md

 Leave disappointed

+the two of them stand and turn to go.
+As Roch reaches the door, he turns around and says to the cluster of people "I hope we can do this again sometime, maybe something interesting will happen then".
+He shakes his head as the two of them walk out the door.

 split ways on the way home

 walking through woods by river find hidarugami

-cut back to kyle feeling something is off, and running back to the river
+cut back to Kyle feeling something is off, and running back to the river